wpXtreme/wpdk/index.md

 @section  section_tons_classes WPDK useful classes and helpers

-In addition to specific targeted objects, *WPDK* makes available objects that embed some specific features that can enhance and simplify your WordPress develop.
+In addition to specific targeted objects, *WPDK* makes available a set of objects that embed some specific features that can enhance and simplify your WordPress develop.
 These evergrowing available objects are called *helpers*, and include:

 * array manipulation - `WPDKArray`
 * crypting data - `WPDKCrypt`